Win–loss record (pitching): Winning pitcher

-In Major League Baseball (MLB), the winning pitcher is defined as the pitcher who last pitched prior to the half-inning when his team maintains the lead that it never relinquishes.
+A pitcher is awarded with a win if he pitches prior to the half-inning when his team maintains the lead that it never relinquishes.

 There are two exceptions to this rule.
 The first is that a starting pitcher must complete a minimum of five innings, the length of an official game, to earn a win.
 Failure to do so results in the ineligibility to be the winning pitcher, even if he last pitched prior to the half-inning when he maintains his team's lead.
 The official scorer awards the win to the relief pitcher who, in the official scorer's judgment, was the most effective.

 The second exception applies if the relief pitcher who last pitched prior to the half-inning when the winning team took the lead the last time was "ineffective in a brief appearance" in the official scorer's judgment, in which case the win is awarded to the succeeding relief pitcher who, in the official scorer's judgment, was the most effective.

 In the MLB All-Star Game, every pitcher is considered as a relief pitcher for the purpose of this rule.
 For example, Shohei Ohtani, the starter for the American League, was awarded the win in the 2021 All-Star Game despite throwing only 14 pitches in a single inning.

 Losing pitcher

-The losing pitcher is the pitcher who is responsible for the go-ahead run charged to his team, after which his team does not tie the game or regain the lead.
+A pitcher is charged with a loss if he is charged with the go-ahead run that proves to be the opposing team's game winning run, meaning his team does not later tie the game or regain the lead.

-If a pitcher allows a run which gives the opposing team the lead, his team comes back to lead or tie the game, and then the opposing team regains the lead against a subsequent pitcher, the prior pitcher does not get the loss.
+If a pitcher is charged with a run that gives the opposing team the lead, his team comes back to lead or tie the game, and then the opposing team regains the lead against a subsequent pitcher, the prior pitcher will not be charged with the loss.

 If a pitcher leaves the game with his team in the lead or with the score tied, but with the go-ahead run on base, and this runner subsequently scores the go-ahead run, the pitcher who allowed this runner to reach base is responsible for the loss.
 This is true regardless of the manner in which this batter originally reached base, and how he subsequently scored.
 If the relief pitching successfully completes the half-inning without surrendering the go-ahead run, the departed pitcher cannot receive a loss.

 For example, on April 13, 2007, Carlos Zambrano of the Chicago Cubs was facing the Cincinnati Reds in the top of the 5th inning.
 He was taken out of the game with the Cubs leading 5–4 and the bases loaded.
 The pitcher who replaced him, Will Ohman, proceeded to allow two of the inherited runners to score, giving the Reds a 6–5 lead.
 Although Zambrano was not pitching at the time the runs were scored, he was charged with the loss, as the base runners who scored were his responsibility.